 Patient or consumer?
 In the healthcare marketplace, these terms are becoming increasingly synonymous.
 Now more than ever, patients are shopping around for their healthcare needs.

-To accommodate these growing demands, some providers, in partnership with thought leader HFMA, are incorporating financial education processes into their patient payment experience.
-HFMA recently introduced their Healthcare Dollars & Sense program to give consumers' best practices, in turn helping them to make better healthcare decisions.
-Healthcare Dollars & Sense has four components: price transparency, patient financial communications, medical debt resolution, and consumer education.
+To accommodate growing demands, some providers, in partnership with thought leader Healthcare Financial Management Association (HFMA), are incorporating financial education processes into their patient payment experience.
+HFMA’s Healthcare Dollars & Sense program gives consumers best practices, helping them to make better healthcare decisions.
+Healthcare Dollars & Sense has four components: price transparency, patient financial communications, medical debt resolution and consumer education.

 Your patient payment model does not need to be one size fits most.
 Patient financial data can be leveraged to segment your patient universe by their propensity to pay, enabling you to offer individual patients the payment experience with the best possible outcome upfront.
 Whether it is offering traditional payment options or affordable financing or charity, you will collect funds faster and more efficiently while supporting upfront payment efforts.

 Alternative payment options are a necessity.
-In our modern climate, many patients – even those that are insured – are carrying a host of debt from student debt to credit card debt.
-Many find it difficult to pay for a healthcare expense on top of what they already owe.
-This is where budget-friendly financing options come into play.
-Offering incentives in the form of discounts or financing interest promotions help drive urgency and likelihood to pay.
+Many patients may be carrying a host of debt from student debt to credit card debt.
+This can make it feel difficult to pay for a healthcare expense on top of what they already owe.
+If that’s the case, this is where flexible, budget-friendly financing options come into play.

 If you are not evolving your digital payment experience, you may be falling behind the patient payment curve.
-Seventy-one percent of consumers want to receive electronic statements from hospitals, doctors and other providers.
-Yet, according to a recent InstaMed study, only 17% of patients receive their medical bills online , which tells us there is an opportunity for many providers to up their digital game and give consumers a faster, easier way to pay.
+Seventy-three percent of consumers prefer to pay their medical bills online.
+And almost half said a poor billing experience could prompt them to switch providers, which tells us there is an opportunity for many providers to up their digital game and give consumers a faster, easier way to pay.

-With nearly 68 percent of patients failing to fully pay off medical bills in 2016 (expected to climb to 95 percent by the close of 2020), tardiness has become an epidemic.
+With medical debt accounting for more than half of all collection debt, tardiness has become an epidemic.
 However, providers are in luck as experts believe additional payment avenues coupled with an increasingly digital payment experience will curb the trend against non-payment or tardiness.

 Providers prioritizing payment collection utilize a reminder strategy that combines multiple communication channels, ranging from more cost-effective digital channels such as email or text messages, to costly traditional methods such as snail mail and phone calls.